ThoamsDong/CovidNet/README.md

 |------|--------|--------------|--------|

-#### Dataset
+#### Dataset: 🙏

-The dataset used for this curated from [COVID-19 Database](https://www.sirm.org/category/senza-categoria/covid-19/), [Radiopedia](https://radiopaedia.org/articles/covid-19-2?lang=us)for the covid-19 infected ones and [Chest X-Ray Images (Pneumonia) from Kaggle ](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) for the Healthy ones, building on [Adrian Rosebrock's tutorial for the same](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/)
+The dataset used for this primararily curated from [COVID-19 Database](https://www.sirm.org/category/senza-categoria/covid-19/), [Radiopedia](https://radiopaedia.org/articles/covid-19-2?lang=us)for the covid-19 infected chest X-ray images and [Chest X-Ray Images (Pneumonia) from Kaggle ](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) for the non-infected chest X-ray images, as provided by [Adrian Rosebrock in his blog the same](https://www.pyimagesearch.com/2020/03/16/detecting-covid-19-in-x-ray-images-with-keras-tensorflow-and-deep-learning/)

+#### License:

+MIT License